Sakib8git/Health-Tracker/README.md

 ## 📄 About the Project

-HabitTracker is a full-stack habit tracking application designed to help users build and maintain daily routines.
+HabitTracker is a habit tracking application designed to help users build and maintain daily routines.
 It provides secure authentication, personalized habit management, and visual progress tracking to boost productivity and consistency.

 ---